timsuchanek/lycheeJS/README.md

 # nodejs ./tool/Sorbet.js start --profile="./sorbet/profile/localhost.json";
 ```

-- Open your Web Browser, navigate to **http://localhost:8080** or try out the Dashboard
+- Open your Web Browserand navigate to **http://localhost:8080**
-at [http://dashboard.lycheejs.org](http://dashboard.lycheejs.org) and have fun :)
+to open the lycheeJS Dashboard.

 Those games show you how to develop real cross-platform games and the best practices
 in high-performant JavaScript code.
 [Link to projects folder](./projects)